In this tutorial, we will learn how to use a Buzzer or Piezo with Arduino. It is also called Piezo Buzzer.

 The tone function can take up to three parameters: the pin attached to the speaker, the frequency to play (in hertz), and the length of time (in milliseconds) to play the note.

 The third parameter is optional.
-If it is omitted, the note will continue until there is a value for audio frequencies in the following line:
+If omitted, the note will persist until there is a value for audio frequencies in the subsequent line.

 int frequency = map(sensorReading, 0, 1023, 100, 5000);